yig/tabby/README.md

 2. Open your terminal app.
 3. Run `cd ~/Desktop/tabby` to open the tabby directory.
 4. Run `bundle install` to install dependencies.
 5. Run `ruby tabby.rb` to export your tab groups to the desktop.
+Add optional arguments to change the database and output directories.
+For example: `ruby tabby.rb ../SafariTabs-2025-12-01.db ../SafariTabs-2025-12-01/`.

 ### 4. Optional steps
 - Need to customize the export location?
 Just pass a file path to the tabby command.